 For the University to collect personal debts from employees.

 If the debt is outstanding and no repayment schedule has been established after the payment due date, any non-payroll reimbursement due the employee will be applied to the outstanding balance.

-At the employee's request, the Accounts Receivable Office will arrange a meeting whereby the employee will be provided an opportunity to review the documentation of the indebtedness and provide documentation (evidence) to dispute the debt.
+At the employee's request, the Financial Services and Operations Office will arrange a meeting whereby the employee will be provided an opportunity to review the documentation of the indebtedness and provide documentation (evidence) to dispute the debt.
 A representative of the University's service/goods provider may be present at the meeting to answer questions.
 At that time any adjustment to the debt will be processed and/or a repayment schedule will be established for any outstanding balance.

-If the account has not been addressed in any of the above options and over 90 days have passed without payment or a payment plan arranged, or if payments are missed on an established payment plan, the case may be referred to the director of Human Resources and/or the employee's supervisor for action which may include discipline for violation of this policy.
+If the account has not been addressed in any of the above options and over 90 days have passed without payment or a payment plan arranged, or if payments are missed on an established payment plan, the case may be referred to the Chief Human Resources Officer and/or the employee's supervisor for action which may include discipline for violation of this policy.

 |Office/Unit Name||Telephone Number|